Livescribe

 Question: how bad a security breach is it to lose one of these pens?
 I suspect very bad, since it will remember a LOT and has essentially no authentication.

 I really love the Anoto dot pen technology.
 Their hardware is wonderful.
-I wonder if there is a company which is better at deploying it than is Livescribe?
+I wonder if there is a company that is better at deploying it than Livescribe?
 Apparently Anoto have made a few mis-steps in their commercialisation and generally do not have a better spin-off technology licensee, or at least, searching for the alternatives I found on Wikipedia led only to discontinued products.